CUDA

 GPUs are fast because they're asynchronous.
 Launch a kernel and the CPU continues immediately.
 But sometimes you need a result on the CPU before you can continue.

-Gradient norm clipping has this problem - you need the total norm (a scalar) to decide how to scale gradients:
+Gradient norm clipping has this problem.
+You need the total norm (a scalar) to decide how to scale gradients:

 // Phase 1: partial norms on GPU